Student visas for EU, EEA and Swiss nationals

 Providing the correct documents

 99% of refusals for EUSS are due to not providing the correct evidence to prove eligibility.

 It is very important to provide evidence of your continuous residence in the UK, to prove your eligibility for either pre-settled or settled status.
-Remember that this evidence must be proof of your residency in the UK before the 31st December 2020.
+Remember that this evidence must be proof of your residency in the UK before 31 December 2020.

-A full list of acceptable documents can be found here.
+A full list of acceptable documents can be found on the government website.

 Periods of absence – Pre-Settled Status